 Charlevoix is a stunning outdoor playground.
 In summer, the brilliant blue sky is matched by the deep azure of the St Lawrence, while the hills, lined with hiking trails, are carpeted in green.
 Fall brings colorful foliage, and in winter, snowcapped mountains loom above the rural valleys.
 For 200 years, this pastoral skein of streams and rolling hills has been a summer retreat for the wealthy and privileged.
 Of late, it has become Québec City's preferred retreat from the stresses of city life.

-Unesco has classified the entire area a World Biosphere Reserve, which has resulted in worthwhile restrictions on the types of permitted developments, as well as a palpable sense of pride among residents.
-There's also a lot to be proud of in towns such as the almost impossibly relaxing Baie St Paul.
-The ateliers (artists studios), galleries and boutiques lining its few streets hark back to the artists who, in the late 19th century, gravitated to Charlevoix to paint landscapes as a nationalistic exercise.
+Unesco classified the entire area a World Biosphere Reserve, which resulted in worthwhile restrictions on the types of permitted developments, and a sense of pride among residents.
+There's also a lot to be proud of in the lovely towns such as Baie St Paul, with ateliers (artists' studios), galleries and boutiques lining its narrow streets.

 While Charlevoix totals 6000 sq km, it's home to just 30,000 people.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Charlevoix.